zds-dev/csv-obsidian/README.md

 ## 0.0.2
 Update of the source code and the package.json to use the latest version the api and each package.
 Add a button to create CSV from `File explorer` tab.
+## 0.0.3
+Fix the error that was overriding the faulty csv. *(They are aside, the editor will just close)*.
+A notice will also show what went wrong with the csv.

+### Known issue
+Sometimes, the headers won't move, when scrolling so the content will not entirely be displayed.
+Try reloading/restart obsidian or switching to a regular file back and forth.